-The United States is home to many different house designs, which have been pretty much influenced by socioeconomic factors and historical movements.
+The United States is home to many different house designs, which have been influenced by socioeconomic factors and historical movements.
 But some home styles can be tied to the country’s diverse terrain and climates, and the Southwestern style is a perfect example.

 As the name suggests, this house style is designed with the American Southwest in mind.
 It features layouts and materials that are suited to a hot and arid climate.
-And because desert climate could swing between extremes, from hot days to cold nights, Southwestern homes make use of elements that allow for passive heating and cooling.
+And because desert climate could swing between extremes, from hot days to cold nights, Southwestern homes use elements that allow for passive heating and cooling.

 This house style is also steeped in history, as it reflects both Native American and Colonial Spanish influences.
-So if you’re comparing home loan rates in Albuquerque and looking for a house style that embodies true desert living, pay attention to the following elements:
+So if you’re comparing home loan rates in Albuquerque and looking for a house style that embodies authentic desert living, pay attention to the following elements: